 The right technology to meet the challenge

-When the schedule for a product launch is set in stone, development targets must be met 100% in order for the project to be a success.
 The strict and binding timeline required by Twinings for this launch was the primary challenge that drove development of the new C59 machine right from the start.

 IMA has accumulated considerable experience applying cutting-edge R&D in the development of new machines, while the cooperation and expertise of reliable suppliers has also played an undeniable role in the company's success.
 For this challenging project, IMA decided to single-source the automation to B&R. As the first comprehensive collaboration between the two companies, the strict timeline posed a calculated risk – but, with the right mix of courage and trust, it certainly paid off.